NESWare/NESWare.github.io/_posts/2023-04-16-visualizing-a-live-cpp-model-in-python.md

 ## Updating our Code

-Let's first just take a look at the model that we want to use from Python:
+Let's first just take a look at the standalone C++ model that we want to use from Python.
+In case you are just catching up, this code implements a brute-force solution n-body simulation.
+We have many particles all interacting gravitationally with each other:

 ```c++
 // main.cpp